ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/retrieve.rst

     GET /v2/groups/{groupType}/{groupId}

-For example, if you wanted to retrieve the threat with the ID 12345, you would use the following query:
+For example, if you want to retrieve the Threat with the ID 12345, you would use the following query:

 .. code::